CarlosL03/Valid-Statement-Parser/README.txt

         command line inputs to be parsed.

 Design choices/Deficiencies/Lessons Learned:
-    - I tried at first to create grammar specifically for invalid expressions and assignments but after countless attempts at changing the lex and rewritting definitions I wasn't able to accomplish what I wanted.
+    - I tried at first to create grammar specifically for invalid expressions and assignments but after countless attempts at changing the lex and rewritting definitions I wasn't able to accomplishwhat I wanted.
-    - The yacc file uses the bison built-in error checking that detects and reports syntax errors on the statements.
-It cuts printing the parsed line right where a syntax error was found and as such doesn't print the whole statement before printing the type of syntax error.